Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Conclusion

 \section{Conclusion}

-We have developed an approach that leverages an existing state-of-the-art compiler to optimally route circuits with both standard gates and EPR mediated remote CX gates.
+We have developed an approach that leverages an existing state-of-the-art, heuristic based compiler, to optimize the use of both standard gates and EPR mediated remote CX gates to route circuits.
 This method allows us to explore the potential benefits and trade-offs of employing EPR-mediated operations for qubit routing.
 Our results show that by employing remote CX gates, we can significantly reduce the standard CX gate counts and depths of compiled benchmark circuits.
 The scale of this advantage is circuit dependent, and grows with the size of the architecture.
-The benefits of utilizing EPR mediated gates for circuit compilation demonstrated here highlight the potential value in creating compilation tools that can incorporate EPR mediated operations efficiently.
-Additionally, it prompts us to consider how to formally characterize and understand the discrepancy between the results obtained for different circuit types.
+These results highlight the potential value in creating compilation tools that can incorporate EPR mediated operations efficiently.
+Additionally, it prompts us to consider how to formally characterize and understand the discrepancy between the results obtained for different circuit families.